 The study was conducted from March through August 2020 in collaboration with YMCA of the Triangle Summer Day Camps at locations in six counties.
-The study was published online February 3 in the journal Pediatrics.
+The study was published online on February 3 in the journal Pediatrics.

 “These results suggest that the benefit of in-person programming for supporting youth learning and mental health, particularly in vulnerable populations, outweighs the risk of viral spread,” added Dr. Permar, who serves as the Nancy C. Paduano Professor of Pediatrics at Weill Cornell Medicine.
-“This is true, not only in a school setting, but in a camp setting where children are engaging in activities like playing outside and at the gym and doing crafts.”
+“This is true, not only in a school setting but in a camp setting where children are engaging in activities like playing outside and at the gym and doing crafts.”